Types of Hemorrhoids

-During a sitz bath, you soak the rectal area in warm water for 10 to 15 minutes two to three times daily.
-Sitz baths work by improving blood flow and relaxing the internal anal sphincter.
+Soak the rectal area in warm water for 10 to 15 minutes two to three times a day.

 Laser, infrared, or bipolar coagulation

-These methods involve the use of laser or infrared light or heat to destroy internal hemorrhoids.
+These techniques use a laser or infrared light or heat to treat hemorrhoids.
+They cause the hemorrhoids to harden and shrivel.
 Coagulation may have fewer complications than rubber band ligation.
 However, recurrence rates may be higher than with rubber band ligation.

-During sclerotherapy, a chemical solution is injected into hemorrhoidal tissue, causing the tissue to break down and form a scar.
+During sclerotherapy, the physician injects a chemical solution into the hemorrhoid.
+This causes the hemorrhoids to shrink and form a scar.
 Sclerotherapy may be less effective than rubber band ligation.

-Complications following standard surgical removal of hemorrhoids (called closed hemorrhoidectomy) can include difficulty emptying the bladder or bowels, a bladder infection, or rectal bleeding.
+Complications of hemorrhoid surgery include rectal bleeding, difficulty emptying the bladder or bowels, or a bladder infection.

 Keeping your stools soft and avoiding straining during bowel movements is the best way to prevent hemorrhoids.
 Here are some tips for hemorrhoid prevention: